MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ## Activate your device

 A Windows IoT Enterprise device that is enabled for activation is fully operational without an internet connection.
-Being fully operational without an internet connection is useful for devices deployed in disconnected environments or device categories that require checksum validation for its entire lifecycle such as commercial gaming devices.
+Being fully operational without an internet connection is useful for devices deployed in disconnected environments.
 Activation is deferred until the device is connected to a network that can access the Microsoft Activation Servers.
 If the device believes it can get to the Microsoft Activation Servers, Windows IoT Enterprise automatically attempts to activate resulting in either a successful activation or a failed activation.
 Windows IoT Enterprise can't return to a deferred activation state once activation is attempted.
 You can activate your production ePKEA product key using any of the following 3 methods:

 ### Activate using an Internet connection